dkarthe/webjeda-blog/_posts/2016-12-12-how-to-sync-files-folders-with-github.md

 ---
 title: How to sync files and folders with Github Pages
 desc: Creating files inside Github repository is easy but what if you have lot of files and folders to upload to Github!
-Here is a guide to do just that.
+You can also upload project to github using this method.
 keywords: upload folders to github, sync files and folders with github
 author: sharathdt
 ---